Endymion (Simmons novel): Sol Draconi Septem

-Aenea, Raul and Bettik travel to Sol Draconi Septem, a barely terraformed, frozen, high gravity planet.
+Aenea, Raul and Bettik travel to Sol Draconi Septem, a barely terraformed, frozen, high-gravity planet.
 They meet and befriend Father Glaucus, an exiled priest, and the Chitchatuk, primitive humans who are adapted to Sol Draconi Septem's conditions.
-They farcast to Qom Riyadh, an Islamic planet which is now mysteriously uninhabited, and then to God's Grove.
+They farcast to Qom Riyadh, an Islamic planet that is now mysteriously uninhabited, and then to God's Grove.

 The Pope informs de Soya that Aenea is in Sol Draconi Septem.
 De Soya translates there, but Nemes does not die during the trip; it is revealed she is not human.
 Before the other crew members resurrect, she takes a dropship to the planet.
 She kills the Chitchatuk and Father Glaucus.
 She also links to the farcaster and learns that Aenea has gone to Qom Riyadh and will soon head for God's Grove.
 She plants this new destination in the ship's communicator, but de Soya is suspicious.
 When they farcast to God's Grove, de Soya secretly gives the ship instructions to resurrect the crew in only 6 hours instead of the safer 3 days.

 God's Grove

 Believing that she has three days before De Soya is resurrected, Nemes takes the Raphael's dropship and prepares an ambush for Aenea.
 As they travel through God's Grove, Aenea shares the truth of what happened to Earth.
 Earth was not moved by the Technocore, but by an unknown power.
 She suggests that the Technocore is responsible for the disappearance of the people in Hebron and Qom Riyadh and that it is behind the Church's resurgence and search for them.

 When Nemes attacks Aenea, the Shrike appears and blocks her attempts.
 Father de Soya strikes Nemes from space and allows Aenea to escape.
 He returns to Pacem to discover the truth about Nemes.
 Aenea's group passes through a farcaster to reach Old Earth, which is now in the Magellanic Cloud.
-Aenea guides the ship to Fallingwater, Pennsylvania, where she will study with a cybrid of architect Frank Lloyd Wright until she is ready to fulfill her mission.
+Aenea guides the ship to Fallingwater, Pennsylvania, and then to Taliesin West, where she will study with a cybrid of architect Frank Lloyd Wright until she is ready to fulfill her mission.